onBeforeRender() hook

 Override

 There can be only one onBeforeRender() hook per page.
 For example, if you define a global onBeforeRender() hook at /pages/+onBeforeRender.js as well as a page-specific one at /pages/star-wars/+onBeforeRender.js then the page-specific one overrides the global one.
-See API > Config > Inheritance.
+See API > Config Files > Inheritance.

 If you want multiple onBeforeRender() hooks, then consider: